WREN FAMILY HISTORY

 family in Country Durham nor of the evolution of the name in this direction.

 If anyone has any other insights in this area, or any documentary evidence to support the evolution of the name in County Durham, it would be very interesting to incorporate some further notes here.
+The earliest currently known use of the name in the north-east was at the beginning of the 14th century, with reasonable evidence of continuity of use after that date.

 Any inquiries relating to this page should be addressed to Ian Hall.

-| This page was last updated 02 February 2009 | Return to main page >>> |
+This page was last updated 10 May 2010 | Return to main page >>> |